-Last week a friend of mine said, “You’re German, would you like these?
-I found them at an estate sale”… and then she handed me these cardboard plate/bowls printed with Christmassy images.
-She had found paper plates for “Bunte Teller!”
+Last week, a friend said, “You’re German; would you like these?
+I found them at an estate sale,”… and then she handed me these cardboard plates/bowls printed with Christmassy images.
+She had found paper plates for “Bunter Teller!”
 I was so excited to receive something from my childhood.
-But, What is a Bunter Teller?
+But What is a Bunter Teller?
 These special plates come out every Christmas.
 They act as a sort of “extra” gift.
-Each family member or child in the family receives a plate of treats meant just for that person.
-Or a Bunter Teller might be used as a communal plate for the whole family in the center of the table.
-Either way the Bunter Teller works to share the best Christmas Cookies and Chocolates.
-It’s colorful, and filled with delicious treats!
+Each family member or child receives a plate of treats as a gift for them alone.
+A Bunter Teller might also be used as a communal plate for the whole family in the center of the table.
+Either way, the Bunter Teller works to share the best Christmas Cookies and Chocolates.
+It’s colorful and filled with delicious treats!
 Let me share a wonderful little tradition with you…

 What is a Bunter Teller?

-After the season, my mom would clean up the wax coated paper plates and put them away for next year.
+After the season, my mom would clean up the wax-coated paper plates and put them away for next year.

 Where does the tradition of the Bunter Teller come from?